makepad/makepad_book/src/widgets.md

 It contains:

 - a retained mode widget system designable from the DSL
-- a set of base widgets (buttons, sliders, checkboxes, lists etc.)
+- a set of base widgets (buttons, sliders, checkboxes, lists, etc.)

 ## Walk-through

 The foundation on which all Makepad widgets are built:

-- A `DesktopWindow` widget to create a window
+- A `Window` widget to create a window
 - The ability to hook the drawflow to immediate mode for drawing

-Widgets draw themselves when `widget_draw` is called on them.
+Widgets draw themselves when `draw_walk` is called on them.
 To accomplish this, they use a mechanism identical to the one used for drawing the red rectangle shown earlier.
 Therefore, even though widgets draw themselves using an "immediate mode," they can still form retained mode structures that are designable from the DSL.

 **Example: A window with a single button**